Ambrosegithub/AwesomeBook/README.md

 ## Project Name

-"Awesome Book"  is a project design to add and remove book from the web page, its a collaborative project set up by Microverse as a core requirement.
+"Awesome Book refactor"  is a project design to add and remove book from the web page, its a collaborative project set up by Microverse as a core requirement.

-It is set up to meet both your needs and our needs.
+It is was redesign with javascript class, class method.

 ## Built With
 The major used for this project are :
 HTML,
 Javascript

 ## Technologies used
 The amazing tecnologies for this project are: